Luketedwards/harmonize/README.md

 ### Imagery and Theme

 Imagery used throughout the site acts mainly as a backdrop for the page content.
 I stuck closely with the music theme, making use of images of musicians, and sheet music throughout.
+All of the imagery was taken from Unsplash and is credited at the end of this README.

 ## 5. Features
 ---